tdelenikas/comm2ip/README.md

 # License

-All SMSLib components are licensed under the terms of the Apache v2 license.

-Copyright (c) 2002-2013, smslib.org

 Licensed under the Apache License, Version 2.0 (the "License");
 You may not use this file except in compliance with the License.
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0